av-mae-uf/av1tenth-docs/docs/assignments/assignments.rst

 ===========

 All assignments for the EML4930 AV Class are available here.
 The assignments will be open from day 1 and each assignment will build from the last.

-Failure to complete one assignment will make it difficult to complete the next.
+.. warning:: Failure to complete one assignment will make it difficult to complete the next.

 .. toctree::
    :maxdepth: 1